OrderN/CONQUEST-release/docs/post-proc.rst

 #.
 Supply 3 Euler angles to apply to a set of (or all) atoms
 #.
 Supply specific atoms and information about their neighbours to construct local axes for each atom

-In the future, modes 1 and 2 will be extended to support supplying axes and Euler angles for specific atoms too.
+In the future, mode 1 will be extended to support supplying individual sets of axes per atom.

 To enable any form of pDOS rotation, the flag ``Process.RotatePDOS T`` must be set in ``Conquest_input``.
 It defaults to ``F``, which will use the standard projection into the simulation cell axes.